Why do I love Yoga?

 Quantum Being Course

 I am a member of and insured through the British Wheel of Yoga – details are available on request.
+And a registered yoga therapy practitioner with CNHC (Complementary & Natural Healthcare Council) and The International Association of Yoga Therapists.

 To continue to be of help to others.